 Practices are choosing to embrace new team-based approaches as physician compensation moves away from fee-for-service and towards new shared savings and outcomes based models such as capitation.
 Many doctors are discovering that the skills and technology needed to do the job correctly are beyond their means and capabilities, and therefore are looking to third parties to perform services such as revenue cycle management (RCM), which includes the management of claims processing, payments, and the generation of revenue.

-Before hiring an RCM vendor, practices should calculate their baseline performance for all RCM cycle metrics and identify any flaws or possible challenges.
+Outsourcing Revenue Cycle Management to third party services can have a remarkably positive influence on your practice’s finances.
+Before hiring an RCM vendor, calculate the baseline performance for all RCM metrics and identify any flaws or possible challenges.
 Physicians should then create a list of what they want the practice to achieve.

-When evaluating an RCM service, key metrics to consider are the return on investment and the costs to collect.
-It is important to note that the cost to collect will vary by practice.
-Practices need to continually search for new ways to reduce this cost to collect while moving toward the ultimate goal of a net collection rate of 100%.
+When evaluating an RCM service, key metrics to consider include the return on investment, and the costs to collect.
+It is important to note that the cost to collect will vary from practice to practice.
+Often, Electronic Health Records (EHR) companies include RCM services along with their software.
+You should continue to search for new ways to reduce the cost to collect while moving toward the ultimate goal of a 100% net collection rate.

 - What are the performance guarantees?

 - What technology will the vendor provide, and how will it interface with the existing system?

 - Where are the call center employees located?

 - Are employees certified and familiar with the industry’s best practices?